Jennifer Barton: Early life and education

 Barton earned her bachelor's degree in electrical engineering at the University of Texas at Austin.
 She moved to the University of California, Irvine for her graduate studies.
-She then joined McDonnell Douglas, an aerospace engineering organisation that later became Boeing.
+She then joined McDonnell Douglas, an aerospace engineering organization now known as Boeing.
 She eventually returned to academia, moving to the University of Texas at Austin to research biomedical engineering for a doctoral degree.

 Research and career

-In 1998, Barton joined the faculty of the University of Arizona.
+In 1998, Jennifer Barton joined the faculty of the University of Arizona.
+Here Borton teaches multiple different engineering and science classes including optical sciences and electrical and computer engineering.
 She has investigated a variety of imaging techniques for diagnosing and treating cancer, including optical coherence tomography and fluorescence spectroscopy.
-Barton has developed miniature, integrated endoscopes that combine both imaging modalities, with a particular focus on identifying the biomarkers that underpin ovarian cancer.
+Barton developed miniature, integrated endoscopes that combine both imaging modalities, with a particular focus on identifying the biomarkers that underpin ovarian cancer.
 At the time, screening for ovarian cancer included pelvic ultrasounds and blood tests for CA-125, but neither of these techniques improve the outcomes for people with ovarian cancer.
+Jennifer has more than 90 peer-reviewed research journal papers.

-In 2018, Barton was named the Director of the University of Arizona BIO5 Institute.
+From 2009 to 2012 Barton was an assistant director for BIO5 and in 2015, Barton was named interim director of the University of Arizona BIO5 Institute.
+BIO5 is a space for exploration and innovation.
 The institute welcomes scientists from a variety of disciplines, including agriculture and pharmacy.

 In 2021, Barton joined the presidential chain of SPIE, a professional society for optical engineers.
 She served as president-elect in 2023, and assumed the role of president in 2024.